francisco-barcelona/Comentarios/README.md

 # Comentarios
 Basic Comments CRUD using:
-BackEnd -> Web API ASP.NET
+BackEnd -> Web API ASP.NET ·
-FrontEnd -> Angular 2
+FrontEnd -> Angular 2 ·
-DataBase -> MySQL
+DataBase -> MySQL ·
 ORM -> Entity FrameWork

 This is a project which can be helpful for ASP.NET Backend Developers who need a Basic CRUD system to manage the results of a MySQL Database table through Angular FrontEnd.
 It includes the following options: List all results, list result by Id, delete result by Id and update result by Id.

 I have used:
-Backend: Visual Studio
+Backend: Visual Studio ·
-Frontend: Visual Studio Code & Angular CLI.
+Frontend: Visual Studio Code & Angular CLI ·
 Database: XAMPP

 Install: